Ticket Types on High Speed Trains

 Note: There are overnight high speed trains on some long-distance rail journey, for example, the ride bewteen Beijing and Shanghai.
 Sleepers are arranged on such overnight lines.

 Apart from the comfortable seats, there are also soft sleeper berths on some long-distance D trains.
 A soft sleeper compartment has four berths, two upper and two lower, a small table between two lower berths, thermos, a dustbin and a tray for litter.
 The bed is 75cm wide and 190cm long.
-Though it is not as large as a luxury soft sleeper berth, it should be enough for a mother and a child under 1.2m (3.9 feet).
+Though it is not as large as a deluxe soft sleeper berth, it should be enough for a mother and a child under 1.2m (3.9 feet).
 Each berth has its own LCD TV, volume regulating, lighting and air conditioner control buttons inlaid on the wall of the compartment.
 A control plate with an adjustable reading light, TV on/off, volume, channel, and reading light control buttons, as well as headset jacks is also laid on the wall at bedside.
 In addition, the attendants are always ready to help if you push the calling button in the compartment.

 A soft sleeper coach has both squat-type and western style toilets.
 An emergency calling button is available in the toilets.
 There are also diaper changing tables in the western style toilets.